-JOEL AVERY is the principal of the design and technology consulting firm CREATiVENESS.
+JOEL AVERY is the principal of the design and technology consulting firm CREATIVENESS.
 He's worked with architecture firms, advancing their understanding and use of technology-keeping clients coast to coast informed, empowered and secured for more than a quarter century.
-NOMA brought Joel on board officially as Chief Information Officer in 2018.
+NOMA brought Joel on board officially as Chief Information Officer in 2018. joel@CREATIVENESS.com 35 WORDS black space

-joel@CREATiVENESS.com

-35 WORDS

-BLACK SPACE

-"Black space is in part

-a place of celebrating

-and sharing how we can

-thrive in the face of antiBlack racist practices that

-perpetuate the cultural,

-economic, and political

-harm enabled by our

-built environmental work

-on our communities."

-KOFI BOONE
+"When I think of black spaces I think of the opportunity for spatial freedom.
+Where one's black identity is celebrated... comfortable.
+Spaces and places where one can exist without the fear of having to wear a façade or fear for your safety.
+This was the first year of my life I realized it may be a constructed, collective mythology."
+TYA WINN, NOMA, DARK MATTER UNIVERSITY "Black space is in part a place of celebrating and sharing how we can thrive in the face of anti-Black racist practices that perpetuate the cultural, economic, and political harm enabled by our built environmental work on our communities."

-"Freedom is often haphazardly construed by the misgivings of independence, and both are lost to an instability founded on the inability to find something of value in ourselves.
-The failure to achieve freedom comes from a personal perspective that you, yourself, can not willingly share equitably.
-True freedom flourishes with trust, which flows from interdependence-an interdependence with others.
-We have lost the ability to blissfully trust one another in the places that we've grown accustomed to, the places that we love, and the simple being that comes from this.
-Interdependence cannot exist until racism is removed, and therefore, freedom, true freedom cannot be obtained until racism is removed.
-The poorest of people in their darkest hour seek to trust in our society.
-What COVID-19 has taught us is that even in the most gloriously rich in our culture, seek to trust.
-Trust is equitable interdependence."
-ULYSSES SEAN VANCE
+"Freedom is often haphazardly construed by the misgivings of independence.
+The liberties of freedom and independence are lost to an instability founded on the inability to find something of value in ourselves.
+The failure to achieve these liberties supposedly comes from a personal perspective that you, yourself, do not willingly share equitably.
+However, true freedom flourishes from trust both ways, which flows from interdependence with others.
+We have lost the ability to blissfully trust one another in the places we've grown accustomed to, the places we love, and the simple being that comes from this.
+Liberty cannot exist until we remove racism from every facet of society.
+Therefore, we cannot obtain the independence of liberty or its freedoms until we end discrimination.
+The poorest of people, in their darkest hour, seek the trust of others when in need.
+COVID-19 showed us that the same is true for the most gloriously rich in our culture, which dire enough will seek the same trust."
+ULYSSES SEAN VANCE, III "An earth centered environmental design investigation that evolves more than it is manifested, where the body and the spirit of that body are of utmost importance and almost always enclosed within an 'asymmetry symmetry' aesthetic."
+JACK TRAVIS